 - Middle Eastern Studies Association

 Isolationist or unilateralist impulses in the West, however, together with an apparent lack of progress toward peace, have fed a sense of fatigue with regard to the Middle East and more generally an attack on struggles for human rights.
 This malaise is dangerous because it abdicates responsibility in the face of increasing nationalism and populism in Europe and the US.
-Reclaiming my early writings on nationalism (see The Nationalism Reader), I am working on countering such alarming trends, strategies to strengthen comprehensive fundamental rights, as understood by the Universal Declaration of Human Rights, the EU Charter of Fundamental Rights, and other institutional instruments in force, will remain crucial for decades to come.
+Reclaiming my early writings on nationalism (see The Nationalism Reader, and Internationalism and its Betrayal), I am working on countering such alarming trends, strategies to strengthen comprehensive fundamental rights, as understood by the Universal Declaration of Human Rights, the EU Charter of Fundamental Rights, and other institutional instruments in force, will remain crucial for decades to come both as result of the spread of right wing populism and the pandemic.

 - Fellow, Residency Award, Bellagio Center, Rockefeller Foundation